Current project status

 Building on the previous work, the project will review the adequacy and parity of protection offered by the law relating to hate crime and to make recommendations for its reform.
 It will also consider which characteristics (for example gender, age, disability) deserve enhanced protection in criminal law and on what basis.

-The project will start in early 2019.
+The project started in March 2019.
 Over the course of that year we hope to meet many of those who have an interest in this area of the law.
 We will also be organising events across England and Wales to gather views.
 We will conduct at least one formal consultation, probably before the end of the year.

 We expect to report in 2021.